mrazekales/arch-conf/README.md

-# myArch
+# myArch installer
-This repository provides scripts for installing base Arch Linux system, Desktop Environment and some configurations for Xiaomi Notebook Pro.
+This repository provides my personal scripts for installing

+* base Arch Linux system
+* Desktop Environment
+* configurations for Xiaomi Notebook Pro

 **Use at your own risk.**